 NASA Regional Planetary Image Facility

-The Space Photography Laboratory (SPL) is a NASA Regional Planetary Image Facility (RPIF), one of an international system of planetary image libraries, that was established in 1977.
+The Ronald Greeley Center for Planetary Studies (RGCPS) is a NASA Regional Planetary Image Facility (RPIF), one of an international system of planetary image libraries, that was established in 1977.
 These facilities maintain photographic and digital data as well as mission documentation and cartographic data.
 Each facility's general collection contains images and maps of planets and their satellites taken by solar system exploration spacecraft.

-SPL collections include terrestrial and planetary images in prints, negatives, and/or digital records.
+RGCPS collections include terrestrial and planetary images in prints, negatives, and/or digital records.
 All materials are cataloged, systematically filed, protected, and made available to users.
 All photographic (print) and film records are stored in archive-quality media.
-Planetary maps and charts are an integral part of the SPL collections.
+Planetary maps and charts are an integral part of the RGCPS collections.

-The SPL "stacks" have mission documentation, books and other general planetary science references, abstract volumes from key meetings, and journals important to planetary geoscience.
+The RGCPS "stacks" have mission documentation, books and other general planetary science references, abstract volumes from key meetings, and journals important to planetary geoscience.

-SPL is located at the main campus of Arizona State University, on the fifth floor of the Bateman Physical Sciences Center F-Wing in room PSF-513A.
+RGCPS is located at the Tempe campus of Arizona State University, on the fifth floor of the Bateman Physical Sciences Center F-Wing in room PSF-513A.
 Hours of operation are Monday through Friday from 8:00 a.m. to 5:00 p.m.
-Regents' Professor Ronald Greeley, of the School of Earth and Space Exploration, is the Director of SPL.
+Research Associate Professor, Dr. David A. Williams, of the School of Earth and Space Exploration, is the Director of RGCPS.